 Loading…

-ChapterBrief · General
+ChapterBrief · Guides

-The Beginning After the End reading guide — novel or manhwa first, what to expect from the childhood arc, and where the story currently stands across both formats.
+The Beginning After the End reading guide: novel or manhwa first, what to expect from the childhood arc, and where the story currently stands across both formats.

 This guide starts with a format question: novel or manhwa?
 TBATE exists in both versions, and which to start with shapes the experience significantly.
 The novel has more content and is further ahead in the story.
 The manhwa has visuals, pacing changes, and a production quality that makes the same events land differently.
 Both are the same story.